 Sarah is recognised nationally and internationally for her work.
 She has won a number of international awards, including Emerald Best International Symposium (2014, Academy of Management, Philadelphia) and Emerald Literati Awards (2017 and 2018).
 Sarah has been selected as a finalist for the 2019 GESS Awards, "Outstanding Contribution in Education Award".

-Sarah's 2016 book, co-authored with Chris Fill, Marketing Communications; discovery, creation and conversations is recognised as the authoratative text for professional courses such as those run by The Chartered Institute of Marketing, and is supported by the Institute of Practitioners in Advertising.
+Sarah's 2019 book, co-authored with Chris Fill, Marketing Communications is recognised as the authoritative text for professional courses such as The Chartered Institute of Marketing, and is supported by the Institute of Practitioners in Advertising.
 It is seen as the, "definitive text for undergraduate and postgraduate students in marketing" (Fill & Turnbull, 2016).

 Sarah's research on advertising has been published in a number of international journals including; Journal of Business Research, The Journal of International Advertising, Journal of Marketing Communications, Journal of Direct, Data and Digital Marketing Practice, The Marketing Review, Qualitative Market Research: An International Journal and Journal of Islamic Marketing.
 Sarah has a number of PhD completions and currently supervises 8 PhD students.